Cobra Recruit Officers

 The Cobra Recruit Officer is a Recruit that has shown vague promise, and is thus given a gaggle of their brethren to command.
 If he or she proves worthwhile, the Recruit Officer may be given a 'real' rank in the organization, either as a Cobra or a Viper.
 Of course, if they survive any spectacular failure, he or she may instead wind up a Desert Scorpion or Toxo-Viper.
 There's one's motivation to succeed.

-After a decade, Cobra Recruit Officers were given a new uniform style.
+A few years later, Recruit Officers were given a unique uniform style.
 It consisted of a blue jacket with a silver Cobra sigil on the left breast, blue trousers, black leather boots and gloves with metal plates on each, a black leather, pouch-laden belt, black webbing, a black bandolier with grenades attached, a black face mask, a blue skull cap, and as (almost) always, a blue helmet with a silver arrow designating rank.

 Cobra directories featuring a version of the Cobra Recruit Officer: